gpbl/react-day-picker/website/docs/api/variables/selectrangecontext.md

 The SelectRange context shares details about the selected days when in range selection mode.

-Access this context via the [useSelectRange](../functions/useselectrange.md) hook.
+Access this context from the [useSelectRange](../functions/useselectrange.md) hook.